 A few more UNIX commands

 You have now transfered a large file (algae.nex) to the cluster, but it is not in the right place.
-The algae.nex file should be in your home directory, whereas the run.nex file is in the pauprun directory.
+The algae.nex file is currently in your home directory, whereas the run.nex file is in the pauprun directory.
 The run.nex file contains a line containing the command execute algae.nex, which means that algae.nex should also be located in the pauprun directory.
 Use the following commands to ensure that (1) you are in your home directory, and (2) algae.nex is also in your home directory:

 cd $HOME ls algae.*

 Note the use of a wildcard character (*) in the ls command.
 This will show you only files that begin with the letters algae followed by a period and any number of other non-whitespace characters.
 The $HOME is a predefined shell variable that will be relaced with your home directory.
 It is not necessary in this case - typing cd all by itself would take you to your home directory - but the $HOME variable is good to know about (especially for use in scripts).